 In the event you are unable to find the nursing home on the Nursing Home Compare website, it may be possible that they are not certified for Medicaid or Medicare.
 In this case, you may need to visit the Medicare website and visit the Resources area.
 Here you can locate your state agency which can be contacted for further information on facilities in your state.

 My Elderly Loved One Was Abused, Now What

-In the event of you finding out your loved one has been abused or neglected in a nursing home, and you’re found out through a background check that this is not the first time it has happened (or perhaps it is), you should ask a nursing home abuse lawyer in Phoenix, AZ to review your case.
+In the event of you finding out your loved one has been abused or neglected in a nursing home, and you’re found out through a background check that this is not the first time it has happened (or perhaps it is), you should ask a nursing home abuse lawyer to review your case.